rodericklr/forest_patch/README.md

 ---
 ## **Demo**
 ### **Method 1: Four-Directional Forest Boundary Detection**
-This algorithm is used for forest gradient query of binary images of forest distribution.
+This algorithm is designed for forest gradient queries in binary images of forest distribution.
-It calculates the distance of each forest pixel to the nearest border in four fundamental directions: east, South, west, and north.
+It calculates the distance of each forest pixel to the nearest border in four fundamental directions: east, south, west, and north.
-By processing images in these four directions, the algorithm determines how close each forest pixel is to the nearest edge in its respective direction, enabling a comprehensive quantitative analysis of forest edge features.
+By processing images along these four directions, the algorithm precisely determines the proximity of each forest pixel to the nearest edge in its respective direction, enabling a comprehensive quantitative analysis of forest edge characteristics.

+Compared to traditional complex algorithms used for locating forest edges and internal gradient positions, this approach effectively reduces computational redundancy.
+Its streamlined design allows users to directly query gradient distances in individual directions or identify the minimum edge-to-interior gradient distance among all four directions.
+This enhances efficiency and facilitates ecological research related to forest edge dynamics and spatial processes.

 ![img/img1.jpg](img/img1.jpg)
 **Figure 1**: Computation Results of Method 1